A Fourier Neural Operator Approach for Modelling Exciton-Polariton Condensate Systems: Results

-In Figure~\ref{prediction_fno}, we present model predictions for 3 representative test cases.
-Note that we have carefully chosen three distinct pump profiles to visualize model performance over varying inputs.
-As we see from the second row of the figure, the model is highly accurate in predicting the steady-state solution for the GPE.
-It is not only able to predict accurate values at pump locations and their locality but it is also able to predict direction of flow for the wave fronts as well as the scattering from the barrier produced from the spot below the threshold.
-Where the model exceeds expectations most is in the detail to which it also captures the interference pattern for different pump configurations.
-We see an almost identical pattern, including the parity of fringes among spots, between the predictions and simulation ground truths.
-The parity of these fringes are responsive to the distance between spots (see experiment in~\cite{Toepfer2020}), which also indicates that our model is capable of capturing these details.
+In Fig.~\ref{prediction_fno}, we present the predictions of the FNO model for $4$ representative test cases and their corresponding ground truths.
+Note that we have carefully chosen four distinct pump profiles (see Figs.~\ref{prediction_fno}\textbf{a}-\textbf{d}) to visualize the performance of the model with varying inputs.
+As we see in Figs.~\ref{prediction_fno}\textbf{e}-\textbf{h} for predictions and in Figs.~\ref{prediction_fno}\textbf{i}-\textbf{l} for ground truth, the model is highly accurate (see Figs.~\ref{prediction_fno}\textbf{m}-\textbf{p}) in predicting the steady-state solution to the GPE coupled with rate equation (see Methods).
+The FNO predictions demonstrate excellent agreement with numerical ground truth, capturing key features of the condensate density, including interference patterns and fringe parity.
+Notably, the model accurately predicts the direction of ballistic flow and scattering on below-threshold barriers, aligning with similar experimental results observed in inorganic semiconductor materials, where clear interference patterns have been reported~\cite{Toepfer2020, Toepfer2021}.
+We see that the predictions and the simulation ground truths are almost the same for different pump configurations, including the parity of fringes among spots.
+The parity of these fringes is responsive to the distance between spots~\cite{Toepfer2020}, which also indicates that our model is capable of capturing these details, such as the type of interaction between condensates.

-Looking at error plots between predictions and ground truth values, we see that the highest errors occur very close to the pump locations.
-This is due to the high degree of nonlinearity which is exhibited near this region and the information loss that occurs from the Fast Fourier Transform cutoff modes in the FNO architecture.
-We see other smaller errors around the edges of wave fronts which could potentially be tackled using physics-informed gradient losses, which we intend to test in future work.

-We present a full overview of cell averaged absolute difference errors in Figure~\ref{output_errors} for all 250 test cases.
-The above 3 test predictions correspond to cases 210, 74 and 87 respectively.
-The cell averaged errors on the test set range between $1.667 \times 10^{-3}$, for case 184, and $9.282 \times 10^{-3}$, for case 142 (see Figure~\ref{prediction_fno_appendix_01}).
-We observe a bimodal distribution in the errors with two distinct bands.
-Empirically, the lower band corresponds to pump configurations where distance between the pumps is smaller, leading to better interference predictions.
-The higher band corresponds to pump configurations where at least one pump is far away from the other two, leading to worse interference pattern predictions.
-This is evident in the results from Figure~\ref{prediction_fno_appendix_02} where pumps are very far apart as opposed to Figure~\ref{prediction_fno_appendix_03} where pumps are closer together.